Blog post

 • Website personalization – choose a modal or landing page that will best engage each customer, and

-• Automating experimentation – empirically discover optimal actions for each customer.
+• AI testing – empirically discover optimal actions for each customer.
 (This is OfferFit’s focus.)

 But when it comes to machine learning and data science, most enterprises can tell war stories of failed projects and abandoned solutions.
 How can marketers make sure machine learning implementations are a success rather than a cautionary tale?
 As they look to add ML capabilities to their martech stack, the question looms – do we build or buy?
 In truth, products from an external vendor and tools built in-house should be subject to the same due diligence.